FICTURE7/UnityDissector/README.md

-Unity3D-Deompiler
+Unity3D-Disassembler
 =================

-Some classes written(pretty badly) in C# that can be used to decompile/unpack .unity3d files.
+Some classes written(pretty badly) in C# that can be used to unpack .unity3d files.

 ###Usage Example
 ```javascript